-- within twenty (20) working days from the receipt of the request, the Provost should appoint an ad hoc committee and inform the review requestor of the appointment and the procedures to be used in his or her case;
+- within twenty (20) working days from the receipt of the request, the Provost should inform the requestor of his or her decision on whether a formal review is warranted; and if so, appoint an ad hoc committee and inform the review requestor of the appointment and the procedures to be used in his or her case;

-- the ad hoc committee should seek to complete its review and issue a report to the Provost within seventy-five (75) working days of receiving the case from the Provost,
+- the ad hoc committee should seek to complete its review and issue a written report to the Provost within seventy-five (75) working days of receiving the charge from the Provost;

 - the Provost should communicate his/her decision to the review requestor in writing within ten (10) working days from the time he or she received the report.

-The Provost may extend or otherwise modify these guidelines at the request of the ad hoc committee or for other appropriate reasons after informing the review requestor.
+Informing the review requestor in writing, the Provost may extend or otherwise modify these guidelines at the request of the ad hoc committee or for other appropriate reasons.

 The review requestor and any individual from whom the ad hoc committee seeks information for the review (the “participant”) may select an advisor who can accompany the individual to any discussion, or appearance before the ad hoc committee.
 The advisor must be a member of the MIT faculty but may not be a family member or an attorney, although parties may consult with a family member or an attorney during the course of the review.
 The role of the faculty advisor is to provide support, guidance and advice; he or she, therefore, may not directly participate in the review, or communicate with or otherwise address the ad hoc committee or the Provost regarding the review.
-The review requestor or other individual participating in the ad hoc committee review may not disclose any confidential information regarding the review to his or her faculty advisor, family member, or attorney unless the review requestor or other participant instructs that person to keep such information confidential.
+The review requestor or other individual participating in the ad hoc committee review may not disclose any confidential information regarding the review to anyone except his or her faculty advisor, family member, or attorney, who must be instructed to keep such information confidential.

-The ad hoc committee will provide a final report to the Provost.
-In addition, the committee will provide a summary of its findings with no confidential information.
-When the Provost sends written notification of his or her decision to the review requestor, the Provost may also provide the summary of findings if the review requestor agrees in writing not to disclose the summary or any information contained in the summary, except to an advisor, attorney, or family member but only on the condition that those individuals will agree in writing not to disclose any information obtained.
+The ad hoc committee will provide a final written report to the Provost.
+In addition, the committee will provide to the Provost a summary of its factual findings with no confidential information.
+When the Provost sends written notification of his or her decision to the review requestor, the Provost may also provide the review requestor with the summary of factual findings if the review requestor agrees in writing not to disclose the summary or any information contained in the summary, except to an advisor, attorney, or family member but only on the condition that those individuals will agree in writing not to disclose any information obtained.

 The materials gathered during the course of the review, the ad hoc committee’s report and the decision of the Provost will be kept in the Provost’s office for at least seven years.